 10 Places in Pennsylvania That Will Make You Feel As Though You’ve Entered A Winter Wonderland

 One of the most strikingly beautiful times of the year is upon us.
 Pennsylvania’s landscape is, of course, spellbinding at any time of the year.
 But, add snow-capped mountains, the glow of freshly fallen snow in the moonlight, and snow-covered trees, and Pennsylvania becomes a winter wonderland.
-Here are 10 places in PA that will make you feel as though you’ve stepped into a winter wonderland.
+Here are 10

 Discover picture perfect scenes all over the charming town of Bellefonte, especially in the winter.
 Enjoy a winter stroll around Talleyrand Park.
 Bellefonte also features a vibrant downtown dotted with quaint shops and restaurants.
+It's one of the best places to visit in Pennsylvania in winter!

 2. Eagles Mere